Atlanta Indoor Air Quality

 The weather plays a huge role in seasonal allergies.
 As we get ready to enter allergy season in Atlanta, here is some advice to help you manage your allergy responses.
 There is currently a local pollen alert for metro Atlanta for high counts of Elm.
 The most active tree pollens in late February and early March include Elm and Cedar.

 The following weather conditions can affect your allergy response: wind, rain, and air pollution.
-Windy conditions cause pollen to circulate with higher distribution, which increase allergy symptoms.
+Windy conditions cause pollen to circulate with higher distribution, which increases allergy symptoms.

 Rain can bring relief to allergy sufferers in the springtime.
 If the rain is light, relief will be minimal.
 However, if the rain is abundant and steady, then allergy sufferers will get great relief.
 Steady rains clean the air of tree pollen particles, but it will promote grass growth that will create more grass pollen in the early summer.